twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 ---
-publishedAt: "2025-09-08T08:00:00Z"
+publishedAt: "2025-09-15T08:00:00Z"
-description: "todo"
+description: "A look under the hood at RSC route rendering"
 ---

 # Parallel and recursive route rendering

 RSC routers are tricky to understand.
-If you're coming from a traditional React background, like me, these route rendering patterns are surprising the first time you encounter them.
+If you're like me and coming from a traditional React background then the RSC approach to route rendering is going to surprise you the first time you see it.

 For example, routes are rendered in parallel on the server and then stitched back together recursively on the client to avoid waterfalls.
-These patterns rarely come in the day-to-day of building React apps, but they are essential to RSC routers.
+These sorts of patterns rarely come up in the day-to-day of building React apps, but they're essential for creating RSC routers.

 I recently had the opportunity to add parallel and recursive route rendering to [Twofold]() and I think the idea is so interesting that I wanted to share it here.